Newfoundland faces possible food shortage as pandemic hammers key shipping company | CBC News

 Oceanex has asked for a subsidy to offset its $2 million weekly losses until at least September.
 Federal government officials were said to have spent the weekend working on the file.

-"Food supply chains and essential goods are vital to everyone living on the island.
-So shipping companies are critical.
-In addition to measures already introduced — including over $27 billion of direct support to Canadian workers and businesses — we're exploring all options," Natural Resources Minister and St. John's MP Seamus O'Regan said in a media statement.
+"I want to assure Newfoundlanders that we will find a solution to this," Natural Resources Ministers and St. John's MP Seamus O'Regan told CBC News.

 Marine Atlantic is the other major supplier of food and supplies to the island of Newfoundland.
-The senior provincial source said the province has gotten some assurance that Marine Atlantic can fill the gap if Oceanex stops deliveries.
+The senior provincial source said the province has received some assurances that Marine Atlantic can fill the gap if Oceanex stops deliveries.

 But a senior provincial government source argues that would mean securing extra trucking and marine capacity and re-routing existing supply lines — a complex task that would take time and would not guarantee that an already fragile food supply wouldn't be interrupted.